Burn Eclipse Che to the ground

 That's fucking right: **Eclipse Che secretly self-updates to incompatible versions while running.**

-And let me add that whenever you run a chectl command with an older version it warns you and asks you if you want to update.
-But it does this even if you say no to that question!
+And let me add that whenever you run a chectl command with an older version it warns you and asks you if you want to update - but I never said yes to that question!

 chectl's terminal handling